berachain/docs/apps/core/content/developers/contracts/berachef.md

 _This function should be used by all contracts that depend on a system call._

-_This will return false if the governance module has not set a default reward allocation yet._
+_This will return false if the governance module has not set a default cutting board yet._

 ```solidity
 function isReady() external view returns (bool);